-The sixteen acres of the Arboretum northwest of Washington Lane make up the Farm at Awbury (previous known as the Agricultural Village), a shared farm space for a variety of local partners.
-From gardening to goat walks, Harvest Festivals, workshops at the Education Center, co-op farming, and much more, there’s always something new to discover in this educational and community-focused area.
+The sixteen acres of the Arboretum northwest of Washington Lane make up the Farm at Awbury (previously known as the Agricultural Village), a shared farm space for a variety of local organizations.
+From gardening to goat walks, Harvest Festivals, workshops and classes at the Education Center, co-op farming, and much more, there’s always something new to discover in this educational and community-focused area.

 Location and Directions

 Pedestrian entrances to The Farm at Awbury are at 6336 Ardleigh St

 and 901 E. Washington Ln, Philadelphia, PA 19138.

 With the exception of visitors with disabilities, parking is not permitted in The Farm at Awbury, but free parking is abundant on the bordering streets of Ardleigh St and Washington Ln.
 The Education Center building is just a short walk from the Ardleigh Street entrance.

 The Awbury Farm Market runs from April to October

 The Farm is always free and open to walk and explore, but on Sunday afternoons spring through fall you can enjoy fresh local foods, buy fresh produce, shop for artisan goods, and see farm-to-table cooking and food prep demonstrations in our new outdoor kitchen.
 In addition, we have Awbury staff and partner organizations on site to answer your questions, plus fun, family-friendly activities, wellness events, workshops, and demonstrations.